95therese/DP203/Microsoft Course notes/01_get_started_with_data_engineering_on_azure.md

 Traditionally, organisations have built data warehouses and BI solutions based on relational database systems.
 But to be able to work with unstructured data, it's become common to work with data lakes instead.

-Data lakes store files, usually in a distributed file system that supports high scalability for massive volumes of data.
+Data lakes provide file-based storage, usually in a distributed file system that supports high scalability for massive volumes of data.
 Can store un/semi-/structured files in the data lake and then consume them from there in big data processing technologies, like Apache Spark.

 Azure Data Lake Storage Gen2 (ADLSG2) provides a cloud-based solution for data lake storage in Microsoft Azure, and underpins many large-scale analytics solutions built on Azure.